ariannap13/VeganCollectiveAction/README.md

 # ReadMe

-This file serves as a documentation of the code related to the paper "Narratives of Collective Action in YouTube's Discourse on Veganism", accepted at ICWSM 2024.
+This file serves as a documentation of the code related to the paper "Narratives of Collective Action in YouTube's Discourse on Veganism" by Arianna Pera and Luca Aiello, accepted at ICWSM 2024.

 ## Packages